-Go to the Beneficiary Register under the menu "How to participate" and use the search function for finding the organisation.
+Go to the Participant Register under the menu "How to participate" and use the search function for finding the organisation.
 The search results contain a (Contact Organisation) action button.
 Clicking the button will open a contact form that allows you to send a message to the LEAR (and his/her Account Administrators) without disclosing their contact details (for reasons of personal data protection).
 The LEAR can then contact you directly.

 You can contact the LEAR of your own organisation(s) on the My Organisations page under My Area (after logging in with your EU Login account), by clicking the same (Contact Organisation) action button available for each organisation to which your EU login account is linked.

 Once validated, the LEAR is the person who:

 - ensures that the validated information is up-to-date